 It may, however be noted that where by a contract the seller purports to effect the present sale of future goods, the contract operates as an agreement to sell.
 The reason is same is that the ownership of the goods cannot be transferred before the goods come into existence.
-Thus a contract for the sale of future goods cannot be transferred before the goods come into existence.
-Thus a contract for the sale of future goods is always an agreement to sell.
-Example: A agrees to sell to Q all the mangoes which will be produced in his garden next trees.
-This is an agreement for the sale of future goods.
+Thus a contract for the sale of future goods cannot be transferred before the goods is always an agreement to sell.

-year.
+Example: A agrees to sell to Q all the mangoes which will be produced in his garden next year.
 This is an agreement for the sale of future goods.